anitaposch/learn-bitcoin/manuscript/302-Securing-coins.md

 ![Defining terms](resources/_seed-postbox.png) [^69]

-The wallet is an app on your phone or software on your computer, which handles all of that in the background.
-Your private keys, your addresses, sending and receiving bitcoin.
+The wallet is an app on your phone or software on your computer, which handles everything in the background - your private keys, your addresses, and sending and receiving bitcoin.

 Bitcoin wallets contain keys, not coins.
 Each user has a wallet containing keys.
 Wallets are really just key-chains containing pairs of private/public keys.
 Your funds are recorded on the Bitcoin blockchain.